|

 streams in Northeastern Minnesota, USA.
 It was designated a

-"wilderness" in 1978 and set aside as a non-motorized canoe (and very
+"wilderness" in 1978 and set aside as a non-motorized canoe (and

-Wilderness" weeklong workshop/retreat here.
+the Wilderness" weeklong workshop/retreat here.

 Use your browsers "Go Back" button to return to the